 How Do Whole Home Surge Protectors Work?

 A whole-home surge protector, also known as a whole-house surge suppressor, comes encased in a compact box, which must be hardwired to your main electrical panel (breaker box) by a qualified electrician.
-This complex task is not suitable for DIY.
+This complex task is not suitable for electrical DIY.

 Expert installation takes approximately 2 hours, whether it is retrofitted or added to new home construction or renovation.